Danielle R. Steilen-Matias, PA-C

 I also regularly write articles for our daily e-newsletter and blogs.

 A discussion on how Pain Killers can increase chronic pain.
-I describe the concerns of painkiller abuse in patients and the determental effects of healing.
+I describe the concerns of painkiller abuse in patients and the detrimental effects for their healing.

-Obesity is a problem effecting many patients with chronic join pain.
-In my article Obesity and Back Pain we look at the research that shows how complex the problems of accumulated fat can bee in our bodies, how it delays healing and what we can do about it.
+Obesity is a problem affecting many patients with chronic joint pain.
+In my article Obesity and Back Pain, we look at the research that shows how complex the problems of accumulated fat can bee in our bodies, how it delays healing, and what we can do about it.

 For patients with foot problems and a desire to avoid traditional surgery, we explore Alternative treatments for foot pain in which we discuss Comprehensive Prolotherapy and the research behind the treatments for foot pain.